Frequently Asked Questions

-Church planting is a made-up word used to describe the work of starting new churches.
-Jesus started one church and so we say "planting" because we "snip pieces" off the main body and put them in new places.
+Church planting just means the work of starting new churches.
 A plant is meant to grow and produce fruit and the same is true for a church plant.
 Church plants might lack the resources and power of established churches but what they benefit from is a highly dedicated group of local missionaries (who can be any ordinary person) who know each other, serve the community, and create an environment that is ten times more effective at reaching the unchurched than an established church is.

 So...are you Protestant or Catholic?

 Anglicans are Protestants.
 What everyone thinks of as Anglicanism came out of the reformation of the Church of England in the 1500s.
 We do not pray to saints, we do not believe in Transubstantiation (the belief that the bread and wine in Communion transform physically into Jesus), we do not follow the pope, we hold the Bible as our highest authority, and we believe that we are saved by grace through faith alone.
 The English Reformers did maintain some more "catholic" practices like bishops, liturgical worship, and a central role for the sacraments in our spiritual life.
 While some would like to say that Anglicans have more in common with Roman Catholics than Protestants this is demonstrably false.
 The biggest indicator of where we align on these issues is that the Anglican Church in North America is in full communion with the Lutheran Church but we are not in communion with the Roman Catholic Church.
 And without Luther there would be no Protestants.